lagerqvr/improved-stopwatch/README.md

 # improved-stopwatch
-An alternative solution to Shodors stopwatch with recorded times saved in localStorage.
+An alternative solution to [Shodor's](http://www.shodor.org/interactivate/activities/Stopwatch/) stopwatch with recorded times stored in localStorage.
 Created with Vanilla JS and Bootstrap.

 ### Stopwatch Features: